sohamkundu27/sw-challenge-spring-2025/github-setup.md

 ## Configuring Git

 You should also tell your Git installation your name and email, if you haven’t already.
 This will ensure that you are recorded as the author of your code.
-For the `user.email` configuration, use your Harvard email.
+For the `user.email` configuration, use your email.

 ```bash
 $ git config --global user.name "FIRSTNAME LASTNAME"